randomdeveloper7/randomdeveloper7.github.io/README.md

 # randomdeveloper7.github.io
-A repository for web development and python
+New repository for web development and python